friedbrice/friedbrice.github.io/_posts/2022-07-18-haskell-vscode.md

 - Project-specific Hoogle search and Haddock documentation for your project and its dependencies (and transitive dependencies).

 - Problems reporting.

-  Compiler errors and warnings will appear in both the _Problems_ view in VS Code and as inline squiggly underlines in your source code.
+  - Compiler errors and warnings will appear both in VS Code's _Problems_ pane, allowing you to easily jump to the source locatoin, and

+  - Inline squiggly underlines in your source code.

 Finally, we'll discus tying these features together into a cohesive, convenient workflow.